Lumavate-Team/documentation/WIDGETS.rst

  Widgets need to be either a **gzip** or **tar** file in order to be upload to the Lumavate platform.

  For more information about uploading tools to the platform, consult :ref:`Uploading A Tool`.

+ There is no required file names or structure.
+A widget is only required to define two endpoints: Discover and Render.

 .. _API Endpoints W: